SunWithIssues/quick-quad-generator/README.md

 options:
-  -h, --help            show this help message and exit -nr, --no_rating      Do not show rating information.
+  -h, --help            show this help message and exit -nh, --no_header      The csv has no column header information.
+  -nr, --no_rating      Do not show rating information.
   -ns, --no_sort        Do not sort table before pairing.
   -b BOARD_NUM, --board_num BOARD_NUM
                         Starting board number of first pairing.
-  --html_only           Creates only the html file component --pdf_only            Creates only the pdf file component
+  --html_only           Creates only the html file component --pdf_only            Creates only the pdf file component --name_idx NAME_IDX [NAME_IDX ...]
+                        Can manually set what column indexes have the players' names.
+This takes precendent over the --name flag.
+  --name NAME [NAME ...]
+                        Can manually set what column headers have the players' names.
+  --rating_idx RATING_IDX
+                        Can manually set what column index has the players' rating.
+This takes precendent over the --rating flag.
+  --rating RATING       Can manually set what column header has the players'
+                        rating.

 ```
 ## Dependencies / Libraries